Dustin-McDonnell/Dustin-McDonnell/README.md

-Hello, I’m Dustin McDonnell a passionate developer and upcoming Computer Science graduate.
+Hello, I’m Dustin McDonnell a passionate developer and recent Computer Science graduate.

 I'm always looking to improve whether through fun simple projects or ambitious challenges that push my skillset.
 I am particularly interested in data analysis and game developpment as a creative passion.